Ruzz-GD/mobile-programing/README.md

 git clone https://github.com/Ruzz-GD/mobile-htdocs.git ~/storage/shared/mobile-htdocs
 ```
 ## View Configuration Files and Setup Instructions:
-### To ensure everything is configured correctly, you can find additional setup instructions and configuration details in the .txt files provided within the repository.
+### To ensure everything is configured correctly, you can find additional setup instructions and configuration details in the config-guide/*files provided within the repository.
 These files contain important information to help you:
 -first-setup-and-required-packages.txt
 -apache-config-guide.txt
 -mariadb-config-guide.txt